 Archetypes and Images

-Several scholars have observed that some performers have been able to escape much of the stigma assciated with their profession by creating personas and characters for themselves that play on popular archetypes, nostalgia, and imagery.
-Smolenski says that these performers have been able to “manufacture respectability” by playing on these archetypes to “win great acclaim and respect.”³⁴ One common archetype that dancers employ is that of the bint al-balad, a “country” girl associated with authenticity and even a bit of innocence.³⁵ The bint al-balad describes a woman who is “strong, fearless, tough,” “feminine,” “cares for [her] appearance,” and is “coquettish.”³⁶ She also, as Van Nieuwkerk points out, “exhibits much of the ‘manly’ behavior necessary to endure in the entertainment business,” and she has social license to behave “willfully, loudly and even aggressively, especially when it comes to defending her sexual honour.”³⁷ The bint al-balad is not entirely without restriction, however; she must, as Smolenski says exhibit “modesty and religious devotion.”³⁸ Another role that dancers often emphasize is that of being wives and mothers, which Van Nieuwkerk says helps humanize them, showing that they are working for “the betterment of their families as opposed to personal glory or greed.”³⁹
+Several scholars have observed that some performers have been able to escape much of the stigma associated with their profession by creating personas and characters for themselves that play on popular archetypes, nostalgia, and imagery.
+Smolenski says that these performers have been able to “manufacture respectability” by playing on these archetypes to “win great acclaim and respect.”³⁴ One common archetype that dancers employ is that of the bint al-balad, a “country” girl associated with authenticity and even a bit of innocence.³⁵ The bint al-balad describes a woman who is “strong, fearless, tough,” “feminine,” “cares for [her] appearance,” and is “coquettish.”³⁶ She also, as Van Nieuwkerk points out, “exhibits much of the ‘manly’ behavior necessary to endure in the entertainment business,” and she has social license to behave “willfully, loudly and even aggressively, especially when it comes to defending her sexual honour.”³⁷ The bint al-balad is not entirely without restriction, however; she must, as Smolenski says exhibit “modesty and religious devotion.”³⁸ Another role that dancers often emphasize is that of being wives and mothers, which Van Nieuwkerk says helps humanize them, showing that they are working for “the betterment of their families as opposed to personal glory or greed.”³⁹ z

 Islamic Views on Dancing